-How to add captions
+How to add and edit captions

 If you publish a video with auto-generated captions, you are required to review and edit them.
+Aim for 95% accuracy or higher to meet accessibility standards.

 Unedited auto-generated captions are often not accurate enough for individuals with disabilities to fully understand the content.
-For platform-specific instructions on enabling and editing captions, see the following resources.

-How to add captions or transcripts
+How to add captions and transcripts with MediaPlus

 When you upload a video on MediaPlus, it will be automatically captioned and transcribed using speech-to-text technology.